 See 5.1.10 for a description of the Scale and Value fields.

-Enumeration values shall be encoded as a JSON number for the reversible encoding.
+Enumeration values shall be encoded as a JSON number.

 <name>_<value>